Isotropic Cellular Automata: the DDLab iso-rule paradigm: rcode, iso-groups and iso-rules

 CA rules can be divided and defined according to a number of (possibly overlapping) types\cite[EED:13]{EDD}.
 These include the full rule-table (rcode), k-totalistic (kcode), t-totalistic (tcode), outer-totalistic, reaction-diffusion, survival/birth, and of course iso-rules.

-The most general rule type, rcode, can implement any logic including all the types listed above, and will form the basis for extracting iso-rules.
+The most general rule type, rcode, can implement any logic including all the types listed above, and forms the basis for extracting iso-rules.
 Rcode is a list of the outputs of all $v^k$ possible neighborhoods depending only the value-range $v$ and neighborhoods size $k$ giving a rule-space of $v^{v^k}$, and is independent of n-template geometry.
-The list order must be specified, and we follow Wolfram's classical convention\cite{wolfram83,wolfram2002}; a descending order of neighborhood binary (or $v$-ary for $v >$2 one of the majority values is picked at random, so only binary odd $k$ rcode is isotropic.
+The list order must be specified, and we follow Wolfram's classical convention\cite{wolfram83,wolfram2002}; a descending order of neighborhood binary (or \mbox{$v$-ary} for $v >$2, or an empty central cell, one of the majority values is picked at random --- probably not isotropic.
 However, the transformation to an iso-rule also induces isotropy in the original rcode.
 The iso-rule string is much shorter than the rcode-string as can be seen in table~\ref{iso-rule size table}.
 Graphical string presentations can be rescaled, adjusted between single or multiple rows, and allow various functions and manipulations with the mouse and keyboard \cite[EDD:16.4]{EDD}.

-An rcode is transformed to the iso-rule and its graphical string with a keypress, and further options will show iso-groups graphically with accompanying details, (figure~\ref{graphic iso-groups}), or the the complete graphic of the iso-rule prototype neighborhoods (figure~\ref{complete iso-rule neighbourhoods}), in a separate window.
+An rcode is transformed to the iso-rule and its graphical string with a keypress \cite[EDD:16.10.4]{EDD} and further options will show iso-groups graphically with accompanying details (figure~\ref{graphic iso-groups}) or the the complete graphic of the iso-rule prototype neighborhoods (figure~\ref{complete iso-rule neighbourhoods}) in a separate window.